 The Company recognizes impairment losses on stocks of subsidiaries and affiliates and investments in capital of subsidiaries and affiliates that do not have market values, to reflect fair value, if the fair value falls by more than 50% of the acquisition cost when the acquisition cost is compared with the fair value based on each company's net assets.
 However, the Company does not recognize impairment losses in principle, when, although the fair value declines by more than 50% compared to the acquisition cost, the subsidiary or affiliate has a feasible and reasonable business plan and recoverability is supported by sufficient evidence.
-The Company believes that this criteria is reasonable, but if market changes and unpredictable changes in economic or business assumptions have a significant impact on fair value and business plans, the above valuation of stocks of subsidiaries and affiliates and investments in capital of subsidiaries and affiliates may also be affected
+The Company believes that this criteria is reasonable, but if market changes and unpredictable changes in economic or business assumptions have a significant impact on fair value and business plans, the above valuation of stocks of subsidiaries and affiliates and investments in capital of subsidiaries and affiliates may also be affected.

-In accordance with this principle, no impairment loss was recorded as there were no stocks of subsidiaries and affiliates or investments in capital of subsidiaries and affiliates whose fair value has fallen by more than 50% compared to the acquisition cost at the end of the year ended March 31, 2023.
+In accordance with this principle, impairment losses of 8,166 million yen were recorded for the stocks of subsidiaries and affiliates or investments in capital of subsidiaries and affiliates whose fair value fell by more than 50% compared to the acquisition cost at the end of the year ended March 31, 2024.